LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       "Glasspinne" is the shortcut we use when we want to alert users to an action they need/are recommended to take (but probably isn't not why they arrived at the page).
 They use the same colors with the same meaning as regular [alerts](../system-display/alert), meaning that they are available in all four colours - however it is (almost) exclusively the blue neutral one which is in use.
 "Glasspinnar" are always just one row high, meaning the text should be kept short and snappy.
 The text is written in bold.

-      The main usage of the "glasspinne" is on the landning page of Mina Sidor where we use it for things like asking the customer to fill out our their "kundkännedomsfrågor" and providing relevant offers ("your car turns 3 years old, you might want to change type of insurance").
+      The main usage of the "glasspinne" is on the landing page of Mina Sidor where we use it for things like asking the customer to fill out our their "kundkännedomsfrågor" (KYC, Know Your Customer) and providing relevant offers ("your car turns 3 years old, you might want to change type of insurance").

-      *Trivia: The name comes from the need for a name to describe them with and someone thinking they resembled ice cream sticks (which is what "glasspinne" means in Swedish).*
+      <div class="Callout"><strong class="Callout__title">Trivia </strong><p class="Callout__text">The name comes from the need for a name to describe them with and someone thinking they resembled ice cream sticks (which is what "glasspinne" means in Swedish).</p></div>

       #### Navigational shortcuts

-      The are two different types of navigational shortcuts, but these types are mainly aesthetic as they both do the same thing - they help the user to navigate in alternative patterns than the main purpose of the page they are on.
+      There are two different types of navigational shortcuts, but these types are mainly aesthetic as they both do the same thing - they help the user to navigate in alternative patterns than the main purpose of the page they are on.
 The main difference between the types are how many rows they span, and how the design has been adapted for this.

       ##### One-lined shortcut